-10.15 Bargaining Unit Task Force On Health And Retirement.
-Shall be formed and meet in June of each year of this Agreement.
-Participation shall be paid time at the nurse's regular rate of pay.
-The Task Force shall consist of five (5) registered nurses appointed by the Association.
+Task Force shall consist of five (5) registered nurses appointed by the Association.
 The number of Employer designated representatives not to exceed three (3) in number.
-The Task Force shall be co-chaired by one (1) member selected by the Employer, and one (1) member selected by the Association.
+The Task Force shall be cochaired by one (1) member selected by the Employer, and one (1) member selected by the Association.
 Meeting arrangements and clerical support shall be the Employer's responsibility.
 Unless mutually agreed otherwise, there shall be no more than two (2) meetings per year with a duration of no more than two (2) hours each.
 The parties agree to come to each meeting having completed preparations.